volxage/tunetracker/README.md

 Happy tracking!

 ## Note for potential employers
 You may have noticed that the contributions are split between hillia45 and volxage.
-Both of these accounts are mine, this is a solo project unless anyone else would to contribute!
+Both of these accounts are mine, this is a solo project unless anyone else would like to contribute!